 In my first New York public relations job, one of my tasks was to sort and tally the stacks of client publicity clips that came in from the clipping service.
 That’s right, kids, there were actual newspaper or magazine cuttings, each bearing a white tag that listed where and when the item appeared.
 My fingers would be newsprint-grimy within an hour.
 That was how we measured the PR team’s performance – by counting the publicity clips our work generated.

 Fast-forward a couple of decades, and the PR industry has grown far larger and more sophisticated.
 Our program strategies are more likely to be informed by behavioral data.
 We use social media listening tools, review market research, and create SEO-enhanced content.
-But when it comes to evaluating the value of an investment in public relations, in many ways, we’re still counting clips.
+But when it comes to measuring the value of an investment in public relations, in many ways, we’re still counting clips.

 Beyond Counting Clips and AVEs

 There’s nothing wrong with quantifying publicity.
 Earned media placements are usually at the top of a client’s wish list.
 At my agency, we generate a great deal of earned media for clients, and even after all these years, it still feels like magic when a great story hits.
 But despite the thrill of strong publicity results, most clients need more objective ways of evaluating the return on their PR investment.
 What is that interview or profile actually worth?
 And how to measure the other activities that a PR group delivers?
 The absence of a standard formula for measuring PR success remains our holy-grail challenge as an industry.